pandas-dev/pandas/doc/source/user_guide/categorical.rst

 1. Categories are inferred from the data.
 2. Categories are unordered.

+It is also possible to give a dtype inside bracket to ensure the dtype of the categories, like this:

+.. ipython:: python

+    s = pd.Series(["a", "b", "c", "a"], dtype="category[string]")
+    s.dtype.categories

+.. versionadded:: 2.1.0

+    The ability to a specify the categories dtype in the dtype string was added in :ref:`v2.1.0 <whatsnew_210.enhancements.category_subtype>`

-To control those behaviors, instead of passing ``'category'``, use an instance of :class:`~pandas.api.types.CategoricalDtype`.
+To control those behaviors even more, instead of passing ``'category'``, use an instance of :class:`~pandas.api.types.CategoricalDtype`.

 .. ipython:: python